 U-M uses summary data (with no individual identity information) for academic research purposes, such as:

-- Library Learning Analytics Project, a multi-institutional study that identifies how the library impacts learning, especially in the areas of course instruction, research (including funding), and publication.
+- Library Learning Analytics Project, a multi-institutional study that collected data from 2018–2021 to identify how the library impacts learning, especially in the areas of course instruction, research (including funding), and publication.

 How We Collect Library Data